Civilizing mission

 The editorial cartoon "The White Man's Burden (Apologies to Rudyard Kipling)" shows John Bull (U.K.) and Uncle Sam (U.S.) delivering the world's people of colour to civilization (Victor Gillam, Judge magazine, 1 April 1899).
 The people in the basket carried by Uncle Sam are labelled Cuba, Hawaii, Samoa, "Porto Rico", and the Philippines, while the people in the basket carried by John Bull are labelled Zulu, China, India, "Soudan", and Egypt.

-The civilizing mission (misión civilizadora; Missão civilizadora; Mission civilisatrice) is a political rationale for military intervention and for colonization purporting to facilitate the cultural assimilation of indigenous peoples, especially in the period from the 15th to the 20th centuries.
-As a principle of Western culture, the term was most prominently used in justifying French colonialism in the late-15th to mid-20th centuries.
-The civilizing mission was the cultural justification for the colonization of French Algeria, French West Africa, French Indochina, Portuguese Angola and Portuguese Guinea, Portuguese Mozambique and Portuguese Timor, among other colonies.
-The civilizing mission also was a popular justification for the British and German colonialism.
-In the Russian Empire, it was also associated with the Russian conquest of Central Asia and the Russification of that region.
+The civilizing mission (mission civilisatrice) is a political rationale for military intervention and for colonization purporting to facilitate the cultural assimilation of indigenous peoples, especially in the period from the 15th to the 20th centuries.

+The civilizing mission was primarily the cultural justification for the colonization in French colonies.
+In the Russian Empire, it was also associated with the Russian conquest of Central Asia The civilizing mission was also a common justification for the British and German colonialism.

 The Western colonial powers claimed that, as Christian nations, they were duty bound to disseminate Western civilization to what they perceived as heathen, primitive cultures.
 It was also applied by the Empire of Japan, which colonized Korea.